sibdevtools/api-localization/readme.md

-# Simple Mock - Localization API
+# SibDevTools - Localization API

 ## To build